TheDevloper2023/ControableTron---Synth/README.md

 In this API there two available synthesis modalities for Mellotron:
 - with reference audio clip
 - without reference audio clip
+Mellotron uses the referece audio clip to copy the speaking style.

+Additionally, Mellotron allows to select the speaker (i.e., change voice).
+You can choose one of the available voices.
+Note that this is a separate feature from the speaking style selection.

 #### With reference audio